-On May 14, 2024, the Defendant was arrested for theft of property valued at more than \$10,000 but less than \$60,000 involving her allegedly taking twenty-seven head of cattle from a nearby farm.
+On May 7, 2024, the Defendant was arrested for twenty-seven counts of theft of property valued at more than \$1,000 involving his allegedly taking twenty-seven head of cattle from a nearby farm.
 The Defendant was released on \$100,000 bail and ordered to have no contact with the victims.
-On November 1, 2024, a Hamblen County Criminal Court grand jury indicted the Defendant for one count of theft of property valued at more than \$10,000 but less than \$60,000.
+On November 1, 2024, a Hamblen County Criminal Court grand jury indicted the Defendant for one count of theft of property valued at more than \$10,000 but less than \$60,000.1

 On May 19, 2025, the Defendant appeared for a plea submission hearing during which it became apparent that the restitution amount remained unresolved.
-The trial court reset the matter for further hearing on the following day.
-At the May 20, 2025 hearing, the Defendant asserted her right to proceed to trial.
+2 The trial court reset the matter for further hearing on the following day.
+At the May 20, 2025 hearing, the Defendant asserted his right to proceed to trial.
 The trial court set the matter for trial on September 24, 2025, and summarily revoked the Defendant's bail.
-In so doing, the trial court stated, "In accordance with the formal circumstances that we pull this off a trial date to have a plea, plea agreement is not going to be entered into, so your bond will be revoked."
+In so doing, the trial court only stated, "Mr. Jackson, your bond is revoked.
+You'll be in custody pending . . . trial."
 The trial court then filed a "Mittimus for Jail After Verdict" revoking the Defendant's bail, and ordered the Defendant held without bail until the September 24, 2025 trial.
-On May 27, 2025, the Defendant filed a motion requesting that she be returned to bail.
+On May 22, 2025, the Defendant filed a motion requesting that he be returned to bail.
 In the motion, the Defendant argued that the trial court's summary revocation of bail did not comport with the due process requirements related to the revocation of pretrial bail as promulgated in Burgins.

 On June 2, 2025, the trial court held a hearing on the Defendant's motion for bail.
-The trial court recalled that, on May 19, 2025, the court had held an in-chambers hearing during which the trial court informed the Defendant that her bail "was potentially going to be revoked" if the Defendant decided not to enter the plea and proceed to trial.
-The trial court further stated that the Defendant's bail was revoked because the trial court "felt like the Jacksons were impacting the orderly administration of justice by reset-or asking the case to be placed on the plea docket rather than the trial docket and then not complying with-whatever terms they had with the state, and then requesting it to be reset to the
+The trial court recalled that, on May 19, 2025, the court had held an in-chambers hearing during which the trial court informed the Defendant that his bail "was potentially going to be revoked" if the Defendant decided not to enter the plea and proceed to trial.
+The trial court further stated that the Defendant's bail was revoked because the trial court "felt like the Jacksons were impacting the orderly administration of justice by reset-or asking the case to be placed on the plea docket rather than the trial docket and then not complying with-whatever terms they had with the state, and then requesting it to be reset to the following term to be able to have a trial."
+The Defendant argued that the plea agreement "fell apart" when it became clear that there was not an agreement concerning the amount of restitution and, upon further consideration, the Defendant decided to assert his right to trial, rather than enter a guilty plea.